Costs for Litigants-in-Person

 The Committee determined that further consultation on these particularly contentious issues is required, given the importance of these issues.

-That consultation is expected to begin in the second quarter of 2021.
+That consultation is expected to begin in the third quarter of 2021.
 The Committee's interim decisions on a number of issues will also be set out in the consultation paper.

 At its meeting of 30 November 2020, the Committee considered the 14 submissions received to its initial consultation paper.
 Submissions were received from the New Zealand Law Society, New Zealand Bar Association, Auckland District Law Society, other members of the legal profession, government departments, and academics.